 Visiting the Galápagos Islands has long been a dream of mine, but for several reasons I kept putting it off.
 One reason was financial.
 I didn’t think it was possible to visit the Galápagos Islands on a budget and two I thought that my son needed to be older.

 After visiting the islands, I am glad that I waited and do recommend waiting for kids to be 8 years old and above.
 There is plenty for young kids however, so if you are in the area and your budget can manage it, definitely go.
 You won’t regret it.
+Below are you top tips on visiting the Galapagos with kids.

 If you are looking to wait until the perfect age like I did, I say the age doesn’t matter as much as the ability of your child to snorkel and not be terribly frightened to swim with an array of wildlife.
 It is said that 70% of the beauty of the islands is actually in the water, which I definitely agree with.